Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Introduction

 In this paper, we propose a new class of LDP schemes based on combinatorial block designs \cite{CombSymmDesigns-06Ionin} for discrete distribution estimation, which we call block design schemes.
-This class not only recovers many known LDP schemes in a unified framework of combinatorial block design, including randomized response (RR)\cite{RR-65Stanley}, SS\cite{SS-18MinYe}, Hadamard response (HR)\cite{HR-19Acharya}, projective geometry response (PGR) \cite{PGR-22Feldman}, to name a few, but also suggests a novel way of finding new schemes achieving the optimal (or near-optimal) privacy-utility trade-off, i.e., the minimax risk, with lower communication costs.
+This class not only recovers many known LDP schemes in a unified framework of combinatorial block design, including randomized response (RR)\cite{RR-65Stanley}, SS\cite{SS-18MinYe}, Hadamard response (HR)\cite{HR-19Acharya}, projective geometry response (PGR) \cite{PGR-22Feldman}, to name a few, but also suggests a novel way of finding new schemes achieving the {exactly} optimal (or near-optimal) privacy-utility trade-off, with lower communication costs.
 The proposed block design scheme has six parameters, i.e., sizes of the input and the output of the mechanism, LDP constraint, and three parameters related to some symmetry properties.
 Since the input data size (the input of the mechanism) and the LDP constraint are predetermined, we have four design parameters to choose.
 We show that the risk is determined by only a single parameter among the four, i.e., one of the symmetry-related parameters, called uniformity parameter.
-This fact opens up possibilities of finding schemes achieving optimal (or near-optimal) privacy-utility trade-off with lower communication costs by considering block designs with the same (or similar) uniformity parameter with the optimal SS \cite{SS-18MinYe}.
-Indeed, we find many new LDP schemes in this class that achieve both the minimax risk and the minimum communication cost for a larger set of input data size and LDP constraint than \cite{PGR-22Feldman}.
+This fact opens up possibilities of finding schemes achieving {exactly} optimal (or near-optimal) privacy-utility trade-off with lower communication costs by considering block designs with the same (or similar) uniformity parameter with the optimal SS \cite{SS-18MinYe}.
+Indeed, we find many new LDP schemes in this class that {are exactly optimal, with the minimum communication cost among all consistent or unbiased schemes (characterized by \cite{comm_unbiased-19Acharya})}, for a larger set of input data size and LDP constraint than \cite{PGR-22Feldman}.